For the Evangelists by the Evangelists

 6.2 Prayer Group

 It is good to create your own local prayer group to pray for those involved in the outreach and for those who will receive literature on the street.
 You are also welcome to join Discover Truth’s dedicated prayer group.
-For the Zoom link and meeting time go to the dedicated page for Prayer.
+For the Zoom link and meeting time, see the dedicated page for Prayer.

 6.3 Interaction with Non-SDA Believers

 - Listen to what others say and believe.
-Never argue or go into defence mode on what is right.
+Never argue or go into defense mode on what is right.
+Remember, at the core of evangelism is building relationships with people.

 - Work at the pace of the person that you are speaking to.
 Don’t try to push your information on them (no matter how much you want to impart it) and try to get them to open up to you.

-- Always quote the Scripture (not EGW writings) on what we believe.
-(If you are not sure on what we believe, see the resources at 2.1)
+- Always quote Scripture (not EGW writings) on what we believe.
+If you are not sure on what we believe, see the resources at section 2.2 Bible Knowledge.

 - If a discussion is becoming long, make an appointment to continue the discussion at another time, either with yourself or a local pastor.